 TopicsAdvantages and disadvantages of fiber optic communications +Characteristics of optical fibers +FDDI +Fiber optic cable installation procedures +Fiber optic connectors and splicing techniques +Fiber optic system design procedures +Fiber optic system parameters +Fiber optic testing, maintenance and documentation +Fiber-to-the-home (FTTH) +Optical fiber types +Optical sources and detectors +Optical transmitters and receivers +SONET +RUS Publications

-- Data communications, CATV, and telecommunications personnel who design and implement fiber optic communication systems
+This course is designed for data communications, CATV, and telecommunications personnel who design and implement fiber optic communication systems.

 Government ProgramsGSA contract number: GS-02F-0003P.
 GSA customers, to register please contact firstname.lastname@example.org or call (800) 723-3811